Beginning to Read

 A beginning to read kit is displayed on a table along with the books it containsAt the Daniel Boone Regional Library, we call the books that were written specifically to help young children learn to read Beginning to Read books (BTR).
 These books have short sentences, repeated words and recurring text patterns to help build confidence.
 Many of them highlight sight words or focus on phonics.
 The wide array of BTR books can be overwhelming, so we’ve created Beginning to Read Kits to introduce new readers and their families to some of the popular options.

-Beginning to Read Kits for Brand New Readers are available now.
-A second kit for First Chapter Books is coming soon!
+The library offers Beginning to Read Kits for Brand New Readers as well as First Chapter Books.

 Finding More Books for Your New Reader